yosephdev/caculator-app/README.md

 Build it further so that users can be able to:

-- See the size of the elements based on their device's screen size
+- See the size of the elements based on their device's screen size (done)
 - Adjust the color theme based on their preference

 ## License